YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 To use huge pages for shared memory (journal buffers, replication journal pool and global buffers):

-* Permit GT.M processes to use huge pages for shared memory segments (where available, YottaDB recommends option 1 below; however not all file systems support extended attributes).
+* Permit YottaDB processes to use huge pages for shared memory segments (where available, YottaDB recommends option 1 below; however not all file systems support extended attributes).
 Either:

  1. Set the CAP_IPC_LOCK capability needs for your mumps, mupip and dse processes with a command such as:

     .. parsed-literal::
        setcap 'cap_ipc_lock+ep' $gtm_dist/mumps

+.

  2. Permit the group used by YottaDB processes needs to use huge pages with the following command, which requires root privileges: